 Type II diabetes certainly has a genetic aspect but is mostly lifestyle related.
 Obesity, inactivity and a bad diet all contribute and the basic gist of it is that the body becomes insulin resistant which simply means that the hormone insulin can’t do it’s job in terms of storing nutrients in tissue like skeletal muscle and fat cells.
 A lot happens here but a common effect is increased blood glucose levels; since insulin can’t push glucose into muscle or fat cells, it hangs around in the bloodstream and this eventually causes damage to the body.

 Note: Type II diabetes used to be called Adult Onset Diabetes since it was almost exclusively seen in adults (Type I, as a genetic condition shows up very early in life).
 This is no longer the case as more and more children are developing the condition due to increasing levels of obesity and inactivity.
-So now it’s just Type II.
+So now it’s just Type II diabetes.
 There is also the Metabolic Syndrome (formerly Syndrome X) which consists of a whole bunch of different metabolic dysregulations that tend to occur together.

 The Glycemic Index: Part 1